What is ESG (Environmental, Social and Governance)?

 ESG can be defined in several different ways, depending on the audience.
 In this video clip from our recent GRC webinar, Ezekiel Ward, founder of North Star Compliance Ltd., shares the meaning of ESG for investors, corporates, governments and society.

 ESG investment began in the 1960s.
 While certain ethical concerns have changed, the principle of sustainable investing remains the same.
-More and more investors are adopting ESG criteria as a tool to evaluate potential investments alongside traditional financial analysis.
+More and more investors are adopting ESG criteria and a belief that organizations should put as much emphasis on people and plant as they do profit as a tool to evaluate potential investments alongside traditional financial analysis.

 According to a report by PWC, the practice of ESG investing has grown over the last few years.
 The report states that the ESG asset pool will continue to grow rapidly and become essential in the investment process in the coming years.